Landmark Guided Active Exploration with State-specific Balance Coefficient: Experiments

-The experimental results depicted in Figure 4 demonstrate that, our proposed exploration strategy LESP outperforms all the baseline methods in handling hard-exploration tasks.
-The superiority of LESP can be attributed to its comprehensive consideration of both the novelty and the prospect in the exploration strategy.
-The calculation of prospect involves planning feasible trajectory based on reachability between landmarks, which takes into account the influence of task goal on exploration.
-Unlike the potential-based exploration approach in HESS, which only focuses on expanding the exploration area, LESP effectively guides the agent towards regions that have a positive impact on reaching the task goal.
-Additionally, we find that, in more complex tasks such as Ant FourRooms and Ant Maze (W-shape), which place greater demands on the exploration capability of the agent, the advantage of LESP in terms of sample utilization efficiency becomes more pronounced.
-It can be observed that, HICM and HSR fall short compared to our proposed method.
-HICM's performance is dependent on the learning error of the dynamic model; the instability of the intrinsic rewards restricts the learning of the high-level policy.
-HSR calculates state visit counts using the $L_1$ norm of the successor representation, but relying solely on the successor representation, proves inadequate in promoting effective exploration.
-The experimental results demonstrate that, SAC exhibits the poorest performance when compared to the goal-conditioned hierarchical framework LESSON, which incorporates online learning of subgoal representations.
-This finding serves as strong evidence supporting the effectiveness of the goal-conditioned hierarchical framework.
+The experimental results depicted in Figure \ref{fig:Learning curves of LESC} demonstrate that, our proposed method LESC outperforms all the baseline methods in handling hard-exploration tasks.
+The superiority of LESC can be attributed to its comprehensive consideration of both the \textit{novelty} and the \textit{prospect} measure in the exploration strategy.
+Unlike the potential-based exploration approach HESS, which only focuses on expanding the exploration area, LESC effectively guides the agent towards regions that have a positive impact on reaching the task's goal.
+Additionally, we find that, in more complex tasks such as Ant FourRooms and Ant Maze (W-shape), which place greater demands on the exploration capability of the agent, the advantage of LESC in terms of sample efficiency becomes more pronounced.
+It can be observed that, H-ICM and H-SR fall short compared to our proposed method.
+H-ICM's performance depends on the learning error of the dynamic model, the instability of the intrinsic rewards restricts the learning of the high-level policy.
+H-SR calculates state visit counts using the $L_1$ norm of the successor representation, but relying solely on the successor representation, proves inadequate in promoting effective exploration.
+The experimental results demonstrate that, SAC exhibits the poorest performance when compared to the goal-conditioned hierarchical framework LESSON and SAGA.
+This finding serves as a strong evidence supporting the effectiveness of GCHRL.